Toggle mobile menu visibility

 Fens Reservoir Project

 The Project is at an early stage with the reservoir identified by Anglian Water to the North of Chatteris in Cambridgeshire.
 It is understood that there is likely to be supporting water transfer infrastructure needed in Norfolk.
-A second round non-statutory consultation on the project and its supporting infrastructure is expected in Spring/Summer 2024.
+A second round non-statutory consultation on the project and its supporting infrastructure went live on 30 May and closed on 9 August.